 Once gas monitoring is complete ground-gas protection measures can be designed and targeted accurately.

-All gas protection measure are designed to comply with BS8485:2007 – Code of Practice for the Characterisation and Remediation from Ground Gas in Affected Developments.
-In general the majority of gas risks can be dealt with by specifying suitable below slab gas protection augmented if necessary with vented sub-floor voids.
+All gas protection measures are designed to comply with BS8485:2007 – Code of Practice for the Characterisation and Remediation of Ground Gas in Affected Developments.
+In general, the majority of gas risks can be dealt with by specifying suitable below slab gas protection augmented if necessary with vented sub-floor voids.

 - Vent trenches